kubernetes-retired/service-catalog/docs/proposals/additional_auth.md

 # Overview
-Currently the only authorization method supported by the service catalog is basic auth.
+Currently the only authentication method supported by the service catalog is basic auth.
 The user is expected to create a secret containing their credentials which is then read by the service catalog when required.

 # Problem
-We would like to be able to support brokers which require other kinds of authorization.
-Hopefully we can add support in a way that is generic enough for new types of authorization to be easy to support.
+We would like to be able to support brokers which require other kinds of authentication.
+Hopefully we can add support in a way that is generic enough for new types of authentication to be easy to support.

 # Background
 Currently the way auth works is